nikop/steam-help/faqs/Steam Controller BLE.md

 * You just can't find your Steam Controller Wireless Receiver.

 Otherwise we suggesting sticking with the original protocol.
 It provides the fastest connection, with low-latency support for up to four controllers per receiver, and works across all major operating systems.
-The BLE connection is excellent, but the native wireless protocol was designed from the ground up to provide the best experience for a Steam Controller.[/section]	    [section id=how]#### How do I install this firmware?
+The BLE connection is excellent, but the native wireless protocol was designed from the ground up to provide the best experience for a Steam Controller.  #### How do I install this firmware?
 Be aware that the original wireless mode will still be available after adding Bluetooth support.
 However, the update process will clear all pairings, so you will need to reconnect your wireless receiver to your controller.
 The steps below guide you through the update and pairing process.